dd-bim/IfcGeoRef/Documentation.md

 -- Possible reason: IFC-file does not contain reference objects -> if it occurs syntax is not valid against IFC schema -- Proposed solution: ignore or new export in originating software (nevertheless Comparison-file will be written)

-- While Wirting / Exporting files:
+- While Writing / Exporting files:
 -- Possible reason: no permission to write in the directory of the imported IFC-file -- Proposed solution: copy IFC-file to a local directory and try again

 ##Built with

 - [xBIM Toolkit](http://docs.xbim.net/) - Main functionality used to read IFC-files
+- [Json.NET](https://www.newtonsoft.com/json) - Functionality for exporting JSON-files
 - [Pixabay](https://pixabay.com/) - Graphics used to design LoGeoRef-Icons

 ##Contributors